The Photography BFA Program | Academic Requirements | Student Learning Outcomes | Courses | Faculty

 The Photography BFA Program: Student Learning Outcomes

-- A knowledge of, and skill in, the use of basic tools, techniques, technologies, and processes sufficient to work from concept to finished product.
-This involves a mastery of the materials, equipment, and processes of photography, including but not limited to uses of cameras, film, and lighting/digital technologies, processing in black and white and in color, printing, and work with nonsilver materials.
+- Knowledge and skills in the use of basic tools, techniques, technologies, and processes sufficient to work from concept to finished product.
+This involves a mastery of the materials, equipment, and processes of the discipline, including uses of cameras, film, lighting/digital technologies, processing in black and white and in color, printing (wet, hybrid, and digitally), and work with nonsilver materials.
 Work in these areas continues throughout the degree program.

-- An understanding of the professional and commercial applications of photographic techniques.
+- An understanding of the industrial and commercial applications of photographic techniques.

-- A functional knowledge of photographic history and theory, the relationship of photography to the visual disciplines, and its influence on culture.
+- Functional knowledge of photographic history and theory, the relationship of photography to the visual disciplines, and its influence on culture.

 Also refer to the Foundation Program: Student Learning Outcomes.